nichandy/nichandy/README.md

 ### Hi, I'm Nick 👋

 Welcome to my profile!
-I am a Computer Engineering student who loves working with both full-stack web and embedded applications.
+I am a Computer Engineer working with data in order to help others.

 #### About Me